OpenTournament/OpenTournament/Documentation Group 13/Design.md

 3/17/2021 - Committed a file creation of BP_Studio_Options within the studio options folder to lay groundwork for custom weapon, and UI skins.
 To be populated at a later date.

+3/18/2021 - Commited a file creation of UI_Crosshair_Custom to create a new custom crosshair for the system.
+Also, I had to modify the UI_Crosshair1 to add this custom crosshair into the sytem

 3/23/2021 - Committed changes to BP_Widget_OptionsMenu.uasset to include our studio menu when the studio button is pressed.